MTG/freesound/_docs/api/source/resources.rst

 This resource is a combination of :ref:`sound-text-search` and :ref:`sound-content-search`, and allows searching sounds in Freesound based on their tags, metadata and content-based descriptors.

+.. warning:: As of December 2023, this resource is deprecated and will be removed in the comming months.
+Similar functionality will be achievable using the :ref:`sound-text-search` resource.
+Documentation about how to do this will be added in due time but in the meantime, please contact us if you need help with this.

 Request parameters
 ------------------